 - An unstable build after a successful build triggers a new e-mail, indicating that there's a regression.

 - Unless configured, every unstable build triggers a new e-mail, indicating that regression is still there.

 The Recipients field must contain a whitespace or comma-separated list of recipient addresses.
-May reference build parameters like $PARAM.
+May reference build parameters like

 Additional options include: